GovTechSG/CFT-Docs/whitelisting.md

 <details><summary><b>View a complete reference list of CFT IPs</b></summary>

-You can cross-reference with the diagram above.
+Note: This IP list corresponds to the diagram shown above.

 |  | Internet | Intranet |
 |-------------|----------|-----------|